Township-of-Clearmount/Municipal-Council/Foundational Statutory Instruments/Town Charter.md

 #### Recall of the Town Attorney
 The Clearmount Town Attorney serves at the pleasure of the people, and may be recalled with a vote of no confidence passed by the Town's Council for neglect of duties, incompetence, lack of fitness, or violating the Town Charter.

-## ARTICLE IV - Legislative Branch
+## Article IV - Legislative Branch

 ### Section 400 - The Town's Council
 The governing body of the Town is the Town's Council, where it is composed of all those who reside within the Town.
 5 Residents, Presiding Officer included, constitute a quorum to conduct any business other than moving for adjournment or to compel attendance.